Month of Sundays

 Not in a month of Sundays.

-other spellings: a month of Sundays, month of Sundays, and not in a month of Sundays
+variations: a month of Sundays, month of Sundays, not in a month of Sundays

 ★ When someone says "not in a month of Sundays," don’t take it literally.
 It’s just a colorful way of saying "never" - though with a smile instead of bitterness. ★